4 min read

 As we head into November, the leaves will keep changing, and you’ll want to take advantage of the beautiful fall landscape.
 It’s best to do this fall activity with your dog during peak season, so check online to know the best time for your leaf-peeping trip.
 Even if dogs won’t be able to appreciate the fall foliage fully, the crisp autumn air will surely delight their senses.

 Pumpkin spice is not only best savored in the form of a cup of latte.
-Get your dog to partake in the pumpkin spice trend by baking some pumpkin spice dog biscuits.
+Get your dog to partake in the pumpkin spice trend by baking some pumpkin spice dog muffins.
 The best part?
 Nutrient-rich pumpkin is good for your dog’s digestion.
 It’s recommended that you use plain canned pumpkin with no added spice or sugar.

 Bust out all the blankets!
 Whether you prefer classic rom-com or true crime binge, your dog will surely love the extra belly rubs during a movie snugglefest.
 You can also cozy up with your dog while catching up on your reading or even when doing nothing and just simply enjoying each other’s company.